barakbarlevi/RT-Ballistic-Analyzer/README.md

 Should work on conventional Debian machine.
 No package installations required.
 XXXX is it though? rephrase?

-### Build and execute
+### Build from source
 ```
 git clone https://github.com/barakbarlevi/RT-Ballistic-Analyzer.git
 cd RT-Ballistic-Analyzer
 make
 ```
-This should execute three Makefiles sequentially, one for each of the parts mentioned above, resulting in the creation of the corresponding binaries.
+This should execute three Makefiles sequentially, one for each of the parts mentioned above, resulting in the creation of the corresponding binaries.\
-In order to execute './rt_sendDetection' on an ARM machine, a cross compiler is needed.
-See this documentation xxxx or check online for cross compiling for ARM Cortex®‑A7.
+In order to execute `./rt_sendDetection` on an ARM machine, a cross compiler is needed.
+See this documentation xxxx or check online for cross compiling for ARM Cortex®‑A7.\
 For demonstration purposes, assuming that the general viewer doesn't have the necessary cross-compiler and hardware currently availble, the Makefile performs native compilation.

+### Usage
+1. Open Google Earth.
+Drag RT-Ballistic-Analyzer/MOJO/Primary_Controller.kml $${\color{red}XXXX ADD ONE TO GITHUB, CURRENTLY IGNORED}$$
+2.